sebastianangermund/home_service/django_web_server/home_server/README.md

 * Look into:
 	* Safety for opening ports on local network
 	* Static vs. dynamic IP's - Is it possible to host on dynamic IP?
-* Start hosting on RaspberryPi
+* Arduino and ESP should be more reliable:
+	* ESP should loop reconnection to wifi after power outage.
+	* Arduino should continue loop its script after power outage.
+	* Fix external power supply for ESP

+DOING

+* Setup logging service that:
+    * Periodically gather status data from things.
+    * Stores the data in (separate? time series?) database.
+    * Has a graphics function.

 DONE

-* All ESP’s should be identified with the ID generated when creating its thing.
+* [ARDUINO] All ESP’s should be identified with the ID generated when creating its thing.
-* Return response to things from communication
+* [SERVICE] Return response to things from communication
-* Setup authentication in ESP (keep ID secret)
+* [ARDUINO] Setup authentication in ESP (keep ID secret)
     * Test opening up port on router to allow non local requests
+* [API] Use SessionAuthentication